bazaarvoice/dropwizard-caching-bundle/README.md

 The cache-control generation can be used without the response caching.
 For example, if there is already an upstream HTTP caching proxy.

+The cache support handles the various HTTP request and response cache-control options to ensure that the resource method is only invoked if the response can not be served from the cache.

 # Initialize

 1. Add the maven dependency: